The Henderson Kids: Recurring and guests

+Filming

 The Westport footage was filmed in Williamstown, Melbourne.

 Awards

 Actress Nadine Garner won a Logie Award in 1985, and a Television Society of Australia Penguin Award (1987) for her portrayal of Tamara ("Tam") Henderson.

 DVD releases

 A total of 24 episodes were produced.
 In 2007 Madman Entertainment released two 3-DVD sets of the series: The Henderson Kids (series one) and The Henderson Kids II.
 The DVD extras are a 13-minute TV promo for series 1 on the first The Henderson Kids DVD set and a short "goof reel" from series two on the DVD set The Henderson Kids II.